Patience (Year 5) Class

 Physical Education

-All jewellery must be removed for PE lessons.
+All jewellery must be removed for PE/Swimming lessons.

 I look forward to working in partnership with you to support and help develop your child’s education in an enjoyable and attentive atmosphere.